5ecompendium/bestiary/_creatures/barizou.md

 ***Magic Weapons.*** The demon’s weapon attacks are magical.

 ***Innate Spellcasting.*** The demon’s spellcasting ability is Charisma (spell save DC 10, +2 to hit with spell attacks).
-It can innately cast the following spells at will, requiring no material components: <i>fear, darkness, detect evil and good, see invisibility</i>
+It can innately cast the following spells, requiring no material components:

+* At will: <i>fear, darkness, detect evil and good, see invisibility</i>

 ***Sneak Attack (1/turn).*** The demon deals an extra 3 (1d6) damage when it hits a target with a weapon attack and has advantage on the attack